 Phone Link App: Enable Cross-Device Copying on Windows 11

-Once set up, anything you copy on your compatible Android device is immediately available to paste on your Windows 11 PC, and the same applies in reverse.
-This works through local network synchronization.
+Once configured, anything you copy on your compatible Android device will appear on your Windows 11 PC, and vice-versa.
+This synchronization happens over your local network.

 Device Compatibility and Requirements

-Not all phones support this.
-This feature works best on Surface Duo and specific Samsung devices running One UI version 2.1 or higher.
-You must have both devices connected to the same Wi-Fi network and have Bluetooth enabled for device pairing to work correctly.
+Not all phones support this feature.
+It works best on Surface Duo and certain Samsung devices running One UI version 2.1 or newer.
+You’ll need both devices connected to the same Wi-Fi network, with Bluetooth enabled for them to pair correctly.

 Supported File Types